-Being in Public Allies helped me understand how much I value diversity and inclusion and social justice I would probably work in that arena with organizations or higher education institutions to better address those issues.
-But even then that could be career numbers 4 or 5.
+Being in Public Allies helped me understand how much I value diversity, inclusion, and social justice.
+I would probably work in that arena with organizations or higher education institutions to better address those issues, but even then that could be career numbers 4 or 5.

-And the combination of Fulbright and AmeriCorps definitely influenced my grad program.
-Initially, I was looking at International Development and International Education grad programs in NYC, DC, London and Dublin, but a lot of them were missing the social justice-component that Social Work programs possess.
+The combination of Fulbright and AmeriCorps definitely influenced my grad program.
+Initially, I was looking at International Development and International Education grad programs in NYC, DC, London, and Dublin, but a lot of them were missing the social justice-component that Social Work programs possess.
 Had I not done Public Allies with AmeriCorps, I definitely would have just gone into one of the International Education or Development programs abroad over my MSW.

 However, once I pieced together that “International Social Work” was a career and gave me the flexibility to do a cross-cultural exchange or gender empowerment work or even social impact (which is new territory that excites me), I jumped at the chance.Graduating from college soon?
 Terrified of the real world?
 Ease the blow by considering travel programs and let them guide you into the right career, like they did for Sojourner.
 Click To Tweet

 You are absolutely awesome, so happy to have you in the series, Sojourner.
 Do you have any closing comments you want to share?
 Advice for pursuing a travel program, a movie quote, a thought?